austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 <meta name="og:description" content="Having trouble getting members?
 Can't get your server to be active?
 Not confident with moderation?
 Here's some small advices on how to revitalize your Discord server!">
 <meta name="description" content="Having trouble getting members?
 Can't get your server to be active?
 Not confident with moderation?
 Here's some small advices on how to revitalize your Discord server!">

-Running a Discord server is not easy and I've seen numerous people struggling with it.
-From my personal experience, here's some advice from me, I guess.
+Running a Discord server is not easy and I've seen most people struggling with it.
+From my personal experience, here's some advice, I guess.

 This guide is WIP and will remain WIP.
 [Suggestions are welcomed at any time.](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/discord-server-guide.md)

-Revised May 8, 2018.
+Revised June 29, 2018.

 ## Questions to ask yourself
 Before making a Discord server, you should ask yourself these questions:

 1. What's the purpose of your server, in the most specific way possible?
-(Possible answer would be "We're enthusiastic in <specific game/topic>".
-Don't answer "bots" or "staff".)
+(Possible answer would be "We're enthusiastic in <specific game/topic>".)
 2. Is it unique?
+How?
+(Don't give generic answers like "nice bots" or "helpful staff".
+You may answer "No" if it's just a straightforward community server or something like that.)
 3. How will you engage your population (Keep your members) in the future?

 There is no correct answer to them, but you should at least be able to answer these questions keep them in mind.
 If you answered "No" to question 2, you should focus more on question 3.